-Katharine Coldiron’s work has appeared in Ms., the Times Literary Supplement, LARB, the Rumpus, and many other places.
+Katharine Coldiron’s work has appeared in Ms., the Washington Post, the Times Literary Supplement, LARB, the Rumpus, and many other places.
 Her novella, Ceremonials, is forthcoming from KERNPUNKT Press in 2020.
-Find her at kcoldiron.com, blogs at the Fictator, and tweets @ferrifrigida.
+Find her at kcoldiron.com and on Twitter @ferrifrigida.

-Katharine Coldiron’s work has appeared in Ms., the Times Literary Supplement, the Guardian, LARB, the Kenyon Review, the Rumpus, VIDA, Brevity, and elsewhere.
+Katharine Coldiron’s work has appeared in Ms., the Washington Post, LARB, the Times Literary Supplement, the Guardian, BUST, the Kenyon Review, the Rumpus, VIDA, Brevity, and elsewhere.
 She earned a B.A. in film studies & philosophy from Mount Holyoke College and an M.A. in creative writing from California State University, Northridge.
 She has read many, many books.
-Born in the American South to a professor of poetry and translation and a U.S. Navy captain, and raised along the East Coast, she now lives where she belongs, in Los Angeles.
-She blogs at the Fictator.
+Born in the American South to a professor of poetry and translation and a U.S. Navy captain, and raised along the East Coast, she now lives in Los Angeles.

 I write.
 I write hard.
 My work has been described by rejecting editors as “tremendously creative,” “impressive,” and “hypnotic.”
 Also “slow.”
 The best way to get to know me is to read the blog.
-You can also subscribe to my newsletter, the Fictator’s Digest.
-It’s occasional, depending on when I have news.
+You can also subscribe to my monthly newsletter, the Fictator’s Digest.

 I was raised all along the American East Coast, because we moved a lot.
 I learned how to read before I was three.
 Once a Facebook quiz asked what my favorite game was as a child, and I answered “It was called ‘go in my room and read.'”
 I was an only child.